gruberlab/mpact/README.md

 ## Tutorial

-Follow the instructions in the MPACT_manual.pdf file to learn how to use MPACT program and interpret the results.
+Follow the instructions in the MPACT - Manual and Tutorial.pdf file to learn how to use MPACT program and interpret the results.

 ## Reference